WordPress/openverse/CODEBASE.md

 The reason for that is that for some time we used a [JS library](https://www.npmjs.com/package/vue-masonry) to render the image grid.
 This library used browser specific APIs to render the image grid.
 Therefore it didn't work on the server renderer.
 So we had to split those pages into two different versions, one that didn't render the image grid (for the server) and another that did render it (for the client).
 There is however a [ticket](https://github.com/creativecommons/cccatalog-frontend/issues/934) related to removing this legacy complexity.

+For this reason we need to be careful about using client specific APIs (such as `window`, `document`, etc.).
+If those are necessary, it can only run *only* on the client side, otherwise it will break on the server and the user will end up seeing an error message when loading the page.